marinajevtovic/webproject/README.md

 printing data from a database
 chacking database for the users.
-Contains JS validation, PHP validation, JS slideshow You need to install XAMPP and import sql database liverpul.sql with phpmyadmin:
+Contains JS validation, PHP validation, JS slideshow You need to install XAMPP and import sql database liverpul.sql from folder project with phpmyadmin:
 1. Start XAMPP(apache-start MySql-start),
 2. Go into the browser, type localhost, then go phpmyadmin